gdm413229/swwmgz_m/README.md

 Current score.

 The scoring system is pretty straightforward.
-Each enemy you kill will give you points according to a quarter of its base health, rounded up to the nearest multiple of 10 and capped to 1000, plus some bonuses (in order of application):
+Each enemy you kill will give you points according to 5% of its base health, rounded up to the nearest multiple of 10 and capped to 1000, plus some bonuses (in order of application):

+ * +500 if the enemy was killed with the **Deep Impact** primary (humiliation).
- * x1.25 for an overkill (enemy received twice its base health in damage).
+ * x2 for an overkill (enemy was gibbed or received twice its base health in damage).
  * x1.5 for each combo level, up to x8 in steps of x0.5.
 Kills are considered combos if multiple enemies are killed within 5 seconds of each other.
  * +100 for killing an enemy without having taken damage since last spawn, with extra +10 boosts for consecutive kills (extra boosts taper off after 10x).
- * +5000 if the enemy killed is a boss.
+ * +2000 if the enemy killed is a boss.
- * +2000 if you've killed the last enemy in the map.
+ * +1000 if you've killed the last enemy in the map.
- * +1000 if the enemy was killed with the **Deep Impact** primary (humiliation).

-You are also given +500 points for each secret found, +5000 if it's the final secret.
-Countable items give +25 points each or +2500 if it's the final item.
+You are also given +100 points for each secret found, +1000 if it's the final secret.
+Countable items give +10 points each or +500 if it's the final item.

 Score can be used to buy items on the in-game store, and it is preserved between hubs.